 General Book and Genre Hashtags

-These mostly self-explanatory hashtags will help connect writers with fellow genre writers or readers, whether to support the writing process or to get out the word in book marketing efforts (see more book promotional hashtags, below):
+These mostly self-explanatory hashtags will help connect writers with fellow genre writers or readers.
+They can come in helpful when looking for support during the writing process or get out the word in book marketing efforts:

 - #short or #short #story or #shortstories or #shortreads

 Using these hashtags for use in tweets and on other social media platforms that will help alert followers and potential followers about your book promotional efforts:

 - #bookgiveaway: This signals to all that you’re raffling or otherwise giving away a free copy of a book.
 Also useful: #free and #freebie

 - #indiethursday: Readers who support independent booksellers use this hashtag when tweeting about their purchases on Thursdays.

 - #novelines: Use this hashtag when you quote from a novel—your own or others.